Affiliate Marketing Without a Website: How Can You Do It?

 This is one of the major reasons that many affiliates choose to go with a website.
 This gives them an online space they can control and drive traffic to.

 This opens up other strategies.
-Quora doesn’t accept affiliate links, but they can be a massive traffic driver.
-That makes Quora a resource for affiliate marketing if you can drive traffic from there to your website.
+Quora doesn't accept affiliate links, but they can be a massive traffic driver.
+That makes Quora a resource for affiliate marketing if you can drive traffic from there to your website, check out our guide on how to earn from Quora for more info.

 Understanding the importance of traffic will help you stay the course when you are working to get those affiliate qualifying sales without driving traffic to a static website.